AtsushiakaRaju/FlappyBirds/README.md

 ---

-## 📄 License

-This project is Open Source under the MIT license.

----

 ## 🙏 Credits

 - Inspired by the original Flappy Bird game by Dong Nguyen.
-- Developed by [Your Name / Team].
+- Developed by [Atsushi / Alt Of Honor].

 ---